 Step 3: Wet ingredients

-Step 4: Combine dry and wet ingredients
+Step 4: Mix the dry and wet ingredients

 Step 5: Knead the dough

-Step 6: The windowpane test
+Step 6: The windowpane test (to check if dough is ready)

 Step 7: First rise (Proof the dough)